HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 This allows a practically unlimited number of bilateral transactions to occure, while only broadcasting two transactions: the funding TX opening the channel, and the closing TX settling the current balance on-chain.

-#### Payment Channel Implementations
+### Payment Channel Implementations

 Payment channel networks are built from multiple separate channels that can be coupled when needed.
-There are several payment channel networks built on top of differnt blockchain protocols, some even making different protocols interoperable.
+There are several payment channel networks built on top of differnt blockchain protocols, some even making protocols interoperable.

 The best known payment channel protocol built on Ethereum is [Raiden](https://raiden.network/101.html).
 It supports the transfer of ether, as well as ERC20 tokens off-chain.